Obada111/competitive-programming/README.md

 Competitive Programming is built on:

 - clear thinking
-- strong logic
 - patience
+- practice
 - consistency
+- strong logic
-- and continuous learning
+- and dedication

-Keep practicing.
-Keep improving.
+Stay focused, avoid distractions, and use the right resources at the right time.
-Stay dedicated — and you will become strong. 🔥💪
+If you stay consistent, you **will** become strong. 🔥💪